The-Politico/django-slackchat-serializer/docs/source/webhooks.rst

 .. note::

-  If you need to fire a repeat verification request because your endpoint didn't respond correctly the first time or its URL changed, simply open the :code:`Webhook` instance in Django's admin and re-save it.
+  If you need to fire a repeat verification request because your endpoint didn't respond correctly the first time or because the endpoint URL changed, simply open the :code:`Webhook` instance in Django's admin and re-save it.

 Payload
 -------

-The webhook will send a payload with the ID of the channel that was updated, allowing your renderer to hit the channel's API and republish the updated data.
+Whenever one the notification models is updated, the webhook will send a payload with the ID of the channel that was updated, allowing your renderer to hit the channel's API and republish the updated data.

 .. code-block:: json